Force over Distance: Chapter 18

 “Yes.”

 They downed their next shot simultaneously.
-Rush flipped his cup and it ended up rim down.
-He immediately righted it.
+Rush flipped his cup, and it clanged against the table rim down.
+With a hint of self-consciousness, he righted it.

-“It wasn't at all clear where the nine-chevron address led,” Rush continued, “but there was some evidence to indicate that it might allow one to connect to another plane of existence.
+“It wasn't at all clear where the nine-chevron address led,” Rush continued, “but there was some evidence it might allow one to connect to another plane of existence.
 Much like the city of the Ori, which Jackson had visited.
-But, in order to gain full access, certain ‘benchmarks’ had to be met."
+But, t’gain full access, certain ‘benchmarks’ had to be met.”

 “Benchmarks?”